UPMC Northwest Radiologic Technology Program Requirements and Details

 - High school diploma or equivalent.

-- A sophomore or equivalent in the Medical Imaging Sciences Program at Clarion University and completion or currently enrolled in prerequisite courses.
+- A sophomore or equivalent in the Medical Imaging Sciences Program at Clarion University and completion or currently enrolled in prerequisite courses OR a minimum of an associate degree in a health care related field.

 - 2.5 GPA upon application is required.